Xu-Duan/Xu-Duan.github.io/_pages/about.md

 📖 Education
 ===
-* M.S. in Mechanical Engineering, The University of Texas at Austin, Fall 2026 (Expected)
+* M.S. in Mechanical Engineering, The University of Texas at Austin, Spring 2026 (Expected)
 * B.E. in Naval Architecture and Marine Engineering, Shanghai Jiao Tong University, 2023